 In addition, Manasquan is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Manasquan is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Manasquan in 2010 was $61,434, which is wealthy relative to New Jersey and the nation.
-This equates to an annual income of $245,736 for a family of four.
+The per capita income in Manasquan in 2010 was $50,879, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $203,516 for a family of four.
+However, Manasquan contains both very wealthy and poor people as well.

+Manasquan is a somewhat ethnically-diverse borough.
 The people who call Manasquan home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Manasquan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Manasquan include Italian, German, English, and Polish.
+The greatest number of Manasquan residents report their race to be White, followed by Asian.
+Important ancestries of people in Manasquan include German, Italian, English, and Polish.

 The most common language spoken in Manasquan is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Chinese and Spanish.